 Fabritius Listed by thegentlemen Ransomware Group

 On April 29, 2026, Belgian manufacturer Fabritius appeared on the leak site of the ransomware group known as thegentlemen.
-The family-owned company, which produces temperature measurement devices such as thermocouples and resistance thermometers, had internal files exfiltrated during a ransomware attack.
+The family-owned company, which produces temperature measurement devices such as thermocouples and resistance thermometers, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that ETS Fabritius SPRL, founded in 1976 with roots dating to 1945, was listed after failing to meet the group's demands.
 The data exposed consists of internal files; the exact volume and specific records remain unclear from available reporting.
 No confirmed customer or employee personal data types have been publicly detailed, though ransomware incidents of this nature frequently include contracts, employee records, financial documents, and correspondence.